akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 # Product grid display

-To highlight the products' images, a `Gallery` display of the product grid is available.
-This display can be used to quickly find products by their images and update them.
+A `Gallery` view of the product grid is available.
+This display can be used to quickly identify and update products thanks to their image.

 With the `Gallery` display, the following properties are displayed in the grid (you cannot choose them, there is no `Columns` button available):
 - Supplier  reference